RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/compute/compute-labs/compute-lab-9.md

      - Create record
 5. Verifying failover functionality
    - EC2 > Instances > Stop CafeInstance1 instance
-   - Refresh the browser tab where page is open, observing that the Region/Availability Zone value now displays a different Availability Zone
+   - Refresh the browser tab where page is open, observing that the Region/Availability Zone value now displays a different Availability Zone (us-west-2a to us-west-2b)

 ## Challenges